 He heard her start the shower.
 He knew he wouldn’t be able to tell her tonight.
 Not even if that meant the winds would pick up, the fire would jump the retardant line, and his woods would be imperiled all over again.

 Maybe this time it would be the sex that burned it all down.

 Excerpt from Pay or Play by Howard Michael Gould.
 Copyright 2021 by Howard Michael Gould.
 Reproduced with permission from Howard Michael Gould.
 All rights reserved.

-is the third book in the Charlie Waldo series.
+Pay or Play is the third book in the Charlie Waldo series.
 This is part PI, part humor, part mystery/crime story all wrapped up in one.
 The mysteries in this book are complicated with lots of moving parts.
 I haven’t read the previous two books in the series but was able to follow this one well enough.

 Charlie has issues – and as the main character, he is not that likeable.
 He’s a bit whiny, trying to take a moral high ground while also compromising quite often or doing things that contradict that.
 He was selfish about some things, though that seems more a result of his self-punishment and not being able to interact appropriately in social situations.
 It’s odd, but while he isn’t particularly likeable, he does grow on you.
 As strange as it was, I think I liked the Don Q character the most.
 While he certainly wasn’t a good guy, he seemed to be one of the most level-headed characters.

 The story was fast-paced and I did want to keep reading to find out what happened.
 I think this book (and probably the previous ones) would adapt well for a TV series.
 It was one of those stories where I think the action may play out better on the screen vs the page.